 Founder Philip Jackson is an educator, Wilderness Guide and facilitator in the social technologies of Deep Dialogue and Council for organisational and personal transformation.
-In a previous life Philip began his career in the world of Financial Markets as a Commodities Trader before the call of the wild and outdoor adventuring became too overpowering.
+In a previous life Philip began his career in the world of Financial Markets as a Commodities Trader before the call of the wild and new adventures became too overpowering.

 His work and research now centres around the importance of fostering deep connections with nature and one another, from a space of self-knowledge, and working within the natural environment to facilitate and propel new ways of being and understanding.